observ-vol-mgt/observ-vol-mgt/controller/docs/config.md

   config:
 ```

-A stage may follow multiple other stages, and may beceive input from multiple earlier stages.
+A stage may follow multiple other stages, and may receive input from multiple earlier stages.